VarunVats9/CodingPractice/src/com/practice/nosqlvssql/nosql-vs-sql.md

 columns within those families.
 So, columns can vary from row to row, but the domain needs to be mentioned prior.
 Example : Cassandra, ApacheHBase. [table](https://www.flickr.com/photos/168435189@N03/44371371900/in/dateposted-public/)

 > Graph Databases : Relationship focused.
-CAn be used in social graphs.
+Can be used in social graphs.
 Example : Neo4j [table](https://www.flickr.com/photos/168435189@N03/44371371330/in/dateposted-public/)